tomokoelif/cat_lovers/README.md

 - **Chatgpt AI**: For images and some coding ideas
 - **Favicon.io**: For Favicon generation.
 - **Google Fonts**: For typography.
+- **Dillon Mc Caffrey** - Code Institute: For General guidance.
 - **Mark Brisco** - Code Institute: For general guidance.
-- **Amy Richardson** - Code Institute: General guidance.
+- **Ruairidh MacArthur** - Code Institute: For general guidance.
 ### Media
 - Icons and images sourced from **Canva** and **ChatGPT**.
 - ERD illustration was generated from **pygraphiz** - A django extension.

-### Additional reading/tutorials/books/blogs
-- **Django for Beginners** by William S. Vincent.

 ## Acknowledgements

 I would like to extend my heartfelt gratitude to the following individuals and organizations whose support, guidance, and inspiration have been invaluable in the development of this project.

 ### Mentors and Advisors
-- **Amy Richardson** – Sincere gratitude to Amy, our tutor and facilitator, whose unwavering guidance and expertise were pivotal throughout this journey.
-Her mentorship provided the clarity and support needed to navigate challenges, ultimately elevating the quality of this project.
-Her dedication and encouragement made a profound impact on my progress and learning.
+- **Dillon Mc Caffery** – A heartfelt thank you to Amy, our tutor and facilitator.
+His unwavering guidance and expertise were crucial throughout this journey.
+His guidance provided the clarity and support I needed to get through challenges and ultimately enhanced the quality of this project.
+His dedication and encouragement had a profound impact on my progress and learning.

-- **Mark Briscoe** – A heartfelt thank you to Mark, our dedicated tutor, whose unwavering support, insightful feedback, and constructive criticism were instrumental in guiding this project to completion.
-His depth of knowledge and encouragement not only enhanced my understanding but also inspired me to consistently improve my work.
-This project would not have been the same without his invaluable mentorship.
+- **Ruairidh MacArthur** – A heartfelt thank you to Mark, our dedicated tutor.
+His unwavering support, insightful feedback and constructive criticism played a key role in helping me complete this project.
+His deep knowledge and encouragement not only deepened my understanding but also inspired me to constantly improve my work.
+This project would not have been the same without his invaluable guidance.

 ### Supportive Friends and Family